aws-samples/secure-web-application-with-firewall-logging-alerting/README.md

 **Prerequisites and limitations**

-1)	Work with customer on the requirement and specification of Waf rules.
-This artifact provides a sample Waf stack and rule configuration file – waf-rules.json for WafAcl with default action of “allow”.
-That can be modified based on specific customer requirements.
+1)	This artifact provides a sample Waf stack and rule configuration file – waf-rules.json for WafAcl with default action of “allow”.
+That can be modified based on specific requirements.
-2)	Work with customer on the requirement and specification of alerting, such as threshold and recipients.
-This artifact provides a sample alerting stack and configuration, which can be modified for specific requirements.
+2)	This artifact provides a sample alerting stack and configuration, which can be modified for specific requirements.
 3)	Create a CDK project and add app configuration.
 This artifact provides a sample CDK project that creates a Waf stack with rules and logging configurations, a nested alerting stack and a parallel testing stack.
 That can be reused and customized for specific requirements.
 4)	Install code qualification tools and qualify the code.
-This artifact provides requirement.dev.txt for the installation and passed quality checks.
-You may add more qualification checks here for specific requirements
+This artifact provides requirement.dev.txt for the installation and passed the quality checks specified in the epics section.
+You may add more qualification checks for specific requirements.
 5)	Build CI/CD to deploy the stacks, or deploy with command line.
-This artifact provides a sample buildspec and can be deployed to multiple accounts and regions.
+This artifact can be deployed to multiple accounts and regions.
 Account and region are input from environment context.

 **Target technology stack**
 1) AWS WAF